aaronhsu7/petsapp/README.md

 # petsapp
-this was writte by goose
+this was written by goose